 Do you know how to make a gift basket, one that turns heads and makes everyone ooh and aah when they see it?
-You can create beautiful designs just like professionals make.
 This article guides you from beginning to end and includes design ideas, too.

 Ready to have fun?
-It’s time to begin.
 Let’s start with the basic equipment and supplies.

 What you need

-Here’s a list of items you need to make your first gift basket.
+This list is what you need to make your first gift basket.
 You’ll need this after learning the basics of how to start a business (or serious hobby).
-Some of it will already be in your home.
+Some of these items will already be in your home.
 The rest are easy to find and buy.

 Paper – this item goes inside of the basket to elevate the contents (foods and/or gifts).
-Paper with the firmness of supermarket bags is a good choice.
+Paper with the firmness of brown supermarket bags or newspaper is a good choice.

 Shred – Whether zig zag or crinkled in appearance, two handfuls of shred is enough.
 You’ll find shred at a local craft store.
 As with your basket choice, any color is appropriate.

-Foods – a collection of five to seven items, such as items listed in this article, is a great start.
-Your choice includes snacks such as crackers, chips, cookies, nuts, and a beverage of your choice (tea, coffee, etc.).
+Foods – a collection of five to seven items, such as foods listed in this article, is a great start.
+Your choice includes snacks such as crackers, chips, cookies, nuts, and a beverage (tea, coffee, etc.).

-Gifts (optional) – if making a non-food basket is your preference, focus on a collection of candles, soaps, picture frames, books, or kitchen items.
-Think about the reason you want to make this design, and then select products that model the occasion.
+Gifts (optional) – if making a non-food basket is your preference, focus on candles, soaps, picture frames, books, or kitchen items.
+Think about the reason you want to make this design, and then select products that celebrate or honor the occasion.

 Faux greenery or flowers – Better known as enhancements, these filler items bring visual life to your design.
 You’ll find floral items in your home or at any craft store.

 Cellophane – This clear wrapping material is added around the completed design.
-Cellophane that’s at least 30 inches wide is adequate to enclose what you make.
+Cellophane that’s at least 30 inches wide is adequate to wrap what you make.